 There is the saying, if it scares you, it is worth a try.
 We live in a so protected world, that most of us constantly try to avoid pain and failure.
 But personal wellbeing and a life that feels like vacation is only possible if we confront ourselves, at some point, with the things we are afraid of.

 At Evano, we believe our fears are also a part of our life and shouldn’t be avoided.
 It sometimes makes sense to look behind the curtain of a phobia or anxiety*.

 We are all connected with nature.
 If one starts to listen und pay attention, nature talks to one continuously.
 So if you are afraid of something, do not push it away.
 The fear only wants to protect you from being hurt again.
-Invite your fear to have a chat over tea with you, give it fancy names and explore which deep layers of your subconscious mind want to be protected and seen.
+Invite your fear to be heard, give it fancy names and explore which deep layers of your subconscious mind want to be protected and seen.
 You might find out that your adult and grown-up version of yourself can now handle difficult situations better.
-Be curious to explore your fears, they often guide you to inner peace.
+Be curious to explore your fears, they often guide you to inner peace and resolve self sabotage.

 If you are interested in this topic, we can recommend the following books:

 Communication Training by Vera F. Birkenbihl (only in German)

 The Way of the Self-Developer by Jens Corssen